Queen Camilla: Duchess of Cornwall

 After becoming Duchess of Cornwall, Camilla automatically acquired rank as the second highest woman in the British order of precedence after Queen Elizabeth II, and as typically fifth or sixth in the orders of precedence of her other realms, following the Queen, the relevant viceroy, the Duke of Edinburgh, and the Prince of Wales.
 It was revealed that the Queen altered the royal order of precedence "on blood principles" for private occasions, placing the Duchess fourth, after the Queen, Princess Anne and Princess Alexandra.
 Within two years of the marriage, the Queen extended Camilla visible tokens of membership in the royal family: she lent Camilla the Greville Tiara, which previously belonged to the Queen Mother, and granted her the badge of the Royal Family Order of Elizabeth II.

 After their wedding, Clarence House, Charles's official residence, also became Camilla's.
 The couple also stay at Birkhall for holiday events, and Highgrove House in Gloucestershire for family gatherings.
-In 2008, they took up residence at Llwynywermod, Wales, where they stay on their visit to Wales every year in the summer and for other occasions.
+In 2008, they took up residence at Llwynywermod, Wales, where they stayed on their visit to Wales every year in the summer and for other occasions.
 To spend time alone with her children and grandchildren, Camilla still maintains Ray Mill House, in which she resided from 1995 to 2003.